Artist, blogger, freelance writer. Experiences include art, DIY, gardening, storm-spotting, caregiving, farming, reading, and kid wranglin'.

 After doing a little research, hoping for inspiration, I struck gold.
-Or at least I found some good ideas.
-Since I was on a budget, I wanted everything I used to be something I already had in my house.
-Here is what I used:
+Or, at least, I found some good ideas.
+Since I was on a budget, I only wanted to use supplies that I already had in my house.
+Here's what I used:

-- A piece of sea sponge ( I think it is fake too!)
+- A piece of sea sponge (I think this was fake).

 - Paper towels, paper plates, a bowl of water, and a package of baby wipes.